 Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.
-Undergraduate Research: Opportunities offered to undergraduate students to make original contributions in an academic discipline via the exploration of a specific research top
+Undergraduate Research: Opportunities offered to undergraduate students to make original contributions in an academic discipline via the exploration of a specific research topic

 Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also prov Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.
+May also provides veteran's Administration.
+May also provides veteran's Administration and is sufficiently severe as to adversely affect educational performance.

-Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or dis Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.
+Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disat Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.